musician-tools/note/README.md

 But this repo is also meant to be an *imursive* companion guide to Jim Hester’s, ‘You can make an R package in 20 minutes’.

-# Introduction to immursive package building guide
+# Immursive package building experience from the readme

+# Introduction

 Recently, several R packages have made creating *new* R packages — with all the required architecture and implementing best practices — much